denisecase/k8s-api-mosquito/REF_PHASE4.md

 ```

 1. Rebuild and re-push the image and restart the deployment.
-2. OPTIONAL: Delete and re-apply the manifests for a clean start
+2. OPTIONAL: Delete and re-apply the manifests for a clean start (NOT optional if Kubernetes yaml files change)
 3. Restart the deployment to apply the new image
 4. OPTIONAL: Describe the service to get more information
 5. OPTIONAL: Use pods info to get hash.